wilsonliaows/docs/features/fixed-dynamic lists.md

 ## Fixed lists

 In contrast, using the fixed, or static list input requires either text input from the user or data pills from a source that is not a list.
+Instead of using a list and looping through it automatically, use a fixed list to add records one by one.

 ![Dynamic or fixed](/assets/images/features/list-management/fixedlist.png)
 *Select the input mode*